DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 # Once you have established a functioning URL to prometheus, put it in the following command
 # and you'll be off and running in a safe way that won't affect anything because of DryRun
 VERBOSE=true SCALE_AFTER_INTERVALS=1 DRY_RUN=true PROMETHEUS_URL=http://10.100.57.102 ./main.py
+# Of course, remove DRY_RUN above if you want to actually have the software try to scale your disks by patching the PVC desired storage resources
 ```